 Therefore encourage one another and build up one another, just as you also are doing.1 Thessalonians 5:11(NASB)

 Unlike many of his other epistles, there are no controversies to correct or false teachings to refute in this book.
-1 Thessalonians is characterised by its simple, yet clear biblical teaching, together with instructions, which attests to Paul's obvious love for these believers and tenderness towards them.
+1 Thessalonians is characterised by its simple, yet clear biblical teaching, together with instructions which attest to Paul's obvious love for these believers and tenderness towards them.

-The first eleven verses of this chapter give important information about the prophesised 'Day of the Lord', which will come upon the inhabitants of the earth like a thief in the night.
-'The Day of the Lord' is that coming time of terrible tribulation, which is sometimes called 'Daniel's 70th week' or 'The Time of Jacob's Trouble'.
+The first eleven verses of this chapter give important information about the prophesied 'Day of the Lord' which will come upon the inhabitants of the earth like a thief in the night.
+'The Day of the Lord' is that coming time of terrible Tribulation, which is sometimes called 'Daniel's 70th week' or 'The Time of Jacob's Trouble'.

-'The Day of the Lord' starts with the seven-year long tribulation period, and the return of Christ.. and it stretches forward for a further 1000 years, when Jesus, God's appointed King, will rule and reign on earth with a rod of iron.
-And we, who have believed on Christ, during this current Church-age, will rule and reign alongside our Lord and Saviour.
+'The Day of the Lord' starts with the seven-year long Tribulation Period, and the return of Christ at the end of the seven years, and it stretches forward for a further 1000 years when Jesus, God's appointed King, will rule and reign on earth with a rod of iron.
+And we, who have believed on Christ during this current Church-age, will rule and reign alongside our Lord and Saviour.

-Not only does this passage give important information about the Day of the Lord, but encourages each member of Christ's body, with some reassuring information about the rapture of Church-age saints, which takes place at the end of this age, and which is called 'the Dispensation of the Grace of God' - about which Paul teaches, in greater detail, in the book of Ephesians.
+Not only does this passage give important information about the Day of the Lord, but encourages each member of Christ's Body with some reassuring information about the Rapture of Church-age saints, which takes place at the end of this age before the seven year Tribulation Period begins.
+This current age is called 'the Dispensation of the Grace of God' - about which Paul teaches, in greater detail, in the book of Ephesians.

-The bodies of Christians who have died, in Christ, will be resurrected before any believers, who are still alive.
-After the resurrection of Church-age saints, those of us who are still living and remain on earth, will be caught up into the clouds.. together with the resurrected saints, where we will all meet the Lord Jesus in the air.
+The bodies of Christians who have died in Christ will be resurrected before any believers who are still alive.
+After the resurrection of Church-age saints, those believers who are still living and remain on earth will be caught up into the clouds together with the resurrected saints, where we will all meet the Lord Jesus in the air.
 Indeed, Paul exhorts us to comfort one another with these reassuring words.

-Having laid out the sequential events of the rapture, at the end of chapter 4, Paul then proceeds to explain what will happen on earth, to those that are left behind, during the first few, terrible years of the prophesised 'Day of the Lord'.
+Having laid out the sequential events of the Rapture at the end of chapter 4, Paul then proceeds to explain what will happen on earth to those that are left behind during the first few, terrible years of the prophesied 'Day of the Lord'.

-What a comfort to hear Paul explain that God has not destined us for His wrath, during the first part of the Day of the Lord, because we have obtained salvation, by grace through faith in our Lord Jesus Christ.
+What a comfort to hear Paul explain that God has not destined us for His wrath during the first part of the Day of the Lord, because we have obtained salvation by grace through faith in our Lord Jesus Christ.
 The wrath of God was poured out on Him in our stead at Calvary, which is why we are not appointed to wrath.
 We are not destined go through this 70th week of Daniel.
 The punishment for our sin has already been paid in full.
-Christ triumphantly declared on the cross 'Telestai.'
+Christ triumphantly declared on the Cross 'Tetelestai'.
 The price of sin paid in full.
 'It is finished' and He did it on our account.
-Because we are already saved, we are to be removed, in the rapture, before this terrible time, and will be with the Lord forever.
+Because we are already saved, we are to be removed in the Rapture before this terrible time, and we will be with the Lord, forever.

 Heavenly Father, what a wonderful message is contained in this beautiful passage of Scripture.
-Thank You that You caused Paul to teach this glorious truth so clearly and simply, to the dear believers in Thessalonica.
-Thank You that I am a member of Christ’s body, and am not appointed to wrath - because Jesus took all the punishment that I deserve upon Himself - so that I might be forgiven of my sin, and not fall under Your righteous judgement.
-I pray that as the day for Christ’s return approaches, when He will gather His saints - both living and dead, to Himself, that I will ready.
-Thank You that this day will not come on me like a thief in the night, as it does for the unbeliever - thank You for telling us the end from the beginning.
-Help me to share this message of comfort and hope with those that are saved and those that are lost in their sin, for Your greater glory, in Jesus name I pray, AMEN.
+Thank You that You caused Paul to teach this glorious truth so clearly and simply to the dear believers in Thessalonica.
+Thank You that I am a member of Christ’s Body and am not appointed to wrath, because Jesus took all the punishment that I deserve upon Himself so that I might be forgiven of my sin and not fall under Your righteous judgement.
+I pray that as the day for Christ’s return approaches, when He will gather His saints, both living and dead to Himself, that I will ready.
+Thank You that this day will not come on me like a thief in the night, as it does for the unbeliever.
+Thank You for telling us the end from the beginning.
+Help me to share this message of comfort and hope with those that are saved and those that are lost in their sin, for Your greater glory.
+In Jesus' name, AMEN.